 - MPD1183 – NHSBT Research Sponsorship

-If you are external to NHSBT, please email the R&D Office who will be able to advise you which documents are required, and guide you through the process.
+If you are external to NHSBT, please email the Research Governance Office who will be able to advise you which documents are required, and guide you through the process.

 For projects applying for sponsorship in advance of obtaining funding, the standard application process still applies.
-On approval of the Clinical Directorate Senior Management Team (CDSMT), ‘Sponsorship in Principle’ will be granted, which will allow full sponsorship to be granted upon confirmation of funding.
+On approval of the Clinical Research Group or Directorate Senior Management Team (CDSMT), ‘Sponsorship in Principle’ will be granted, which will allow full sponsorship to be granted upon confirmation of funding.

-The R&D Office works closely with the operational areas of NHSBT to ensure that all research undertaken is aligned as closely as possible with the wider strategy of the area of planned work.
+The Research Governance Office works closely with the operational areas of NHSBT to ensure that all research undertaken is aligned as closely as possible with the wider strategy of the area of planned work.
 During the sponsorship application process, the relevant Strategy/CARE groups will be made aware of your proposal.

-The final decision over sponsorship lies with the CDSMT, and all decisions will be communicated directly to the applicant by the R&D Office.
+The final decision over sponsorship lies with the CDSMT, and all decisions will be communicated directly to the applicant by the Research Governance Office.
 Investigators must not formally identify NHSBT R&D as sponsor without the prior approval of CDSMT.

 We advise that you make early contact with us if you have a proposal or project that you wish us to support, so that we can help to ensure that the process is as smooth as possible for you.